OGDCL, PPL To Spend Rs 1.384 Bln On Welfare Projects In Current Year - UrduPoint

 OGDCL, PPL To Spend Rs 1.384 Bln On Welfare Projects In Current Year

-"Oil and Gas Development Company Limited (OGDCL) has earmarked Rs 1,019 million and Pakistan Petroleum Limited (PPL) Rs 365.7 million under their CSR programmes for this year," official sources told APP on Wednesday.
+"Oil and Gas Development Company Limited (OGDCL) has earmarked Rs 1,019 million and Pakistan Petroleum Limited (PPL) Rs 365.7 million under their CSR programmes for this year," official sources told APP.

 Every year, the OGDCL and PPL allocate 1 percent and 1.5 percent of their pre-tax profit to provide facilities like education, health, clean drinking water, vocational training and infrastructure development in their respective oil and gas producing districts under the Petroleum Concession Agreements.